 Directors' remuneration.
-Total remuneration paid to members of the Board of Directors, solely in respect of their duties as the members of that body, was RR 7.7 million and 2.7 million for the years ended 31 December 2003 and 31 December 2002 respectively.
+Total remuneration paid to members of the Board of Directors was RR 15.5 million and RR 7.7 million for the years ended 31 December 2004 and 31 December 2003 respectively.

 In 2002 the General Director of the Company received an interest-free loan of RR 3.18 million from Petroelectrosbyt, repayable in instalments over seven years.